 French and Francophone Studies

-It is recommended that students considering a major in geology or considering a General Education Concentration (GEC) involving geosciences courses take one or more introductory geology courses during the first year.
+It is recommended that students considering a major or minor in geology or considering a General Education Concentration (GEC) involving geosciences courses take one or more introductory geology courses during the first year.
 Introductory courses include: GEO103 Earth Surface Processes; GEO104 Plate Tectonics; GEO107 Katahdin to Acadia: Field Geology in Maine; GEO109 Global Change.
 All GEO 100-level courses may be used to satisfy the S, Q, or L components of the general education requirements.
-Courses cross-listed with other departments and open to first-year students include:GE /PH120 The Unexpected Earth; AT/GE110 Lunar and Planetary Science; AT/GE115 Impacts and Mass Extinctions; and BI/GE Oceanography.
-Students considering a major in geology are encouraged to take CHEM107A or CHEM107B in the fall semester.
+Courses cross-listed with other departments and open to first-year students include:GE /PH 111.
+Polar Environment, Climate, and Ecosystems. and BI/GE Oceanography.
+Students considering a major in geology are encouraged to take CHEM107 in the fall semester.

 German and Russian Studies:

 Did you know that a significant percentage of German majors and minors and Russian minors begin their study of these languages at Bates?
 If you are new to either language, you should enroll in GER 101 or RUS 101 in the fall.
 (Please note that GER 101 and RUS 101 are only offered during the fall semester.
 It is not possible to start these languages during the winter semester.)

 If you have studied German and Russian in secondary school, you may apply to enter GER 201 or 233 or RUS 201 in the fall.
 If you have previous knowledge of German and would like to know which course is right for you, you should complete the “German Language Placement” form, available on the department website under the tab “German.”
 Once you have done so, a member of the German faculty will follow up with you regarding appropriate placement.